 The BA.International option will also include acquiring the new Certificate of International and Intercultural Competence (CIIC), with which you can prove your international and intercultural competence.

 Successful completion of this new international study option is to be indicated on the degree certificate by adding "International" after the degree title.
 For example, you will earn a degree in "Mechanical Engineering International" or "Business Information Systems International".
-This study variant is scheduled to start in the winter semester of 2022/2023, and you will be able to apply for it after your third semester.
+The study variant has already started and students can now come to get further advice on it and register via ILIAS.